 Cala Napoletana

-Located on the north coast of the island, Cala Napoletana is a small beach with white sand bathed by crystal clear sea.
+Located on the north coast of the island, Cala Napoletana is a small beach with white sand and crystal clear sea.
 The wind smoothed, pinkish-colored granite rocks meet the green Mediterranean vegetation.

 Cala Napoletana features a transparent seabed that combined with the landscape, creates a unique atmosphere, especially in the late afternoon.
 It’s also a favorite of boars living on the island, so if you are bringing food with you make sure to store it properly and never leave it unattended, as food attracts them and they may steal your bags!